pkjmesra/PKScreener/README.md

 * Once done, you can also save the results in an excel file.

+## Scanning as a scheduled job once or at regular intervals
+* Running it once with pre-defined inputs
-* You can also run it as cron/jobs in any scheduler with pre-defined options.
+You can also run it as a one time job in any scheduler with pre-defined options.
 For example `./pkscreener.py -a Y -o X:12:10 -e` will run the scanner for all Nifty stocks and find all stocks matching CCI filter, save the results in xlsx file and exit. `./pkscreener.py -a Y -o X:12:9:2.5 -e` will run the scanner (menu option `X`) for all Nifty stocks (menu option `12`) to find volume gainers (menu option `9`) with at least the volume multiplier of 2.5 (input variable `2.5`), save the results in xlsx file and exit (menu option `-e`).
 Passing in the `-p` option for example `pkscreener.py -a Y -p -o X:12:6:1 -e` will also silence all command line prints/outputs and just run silently for the given options, save results and exit.
 Try and see all options with `./pkscreener.py -h`.

+* Running it at regular intervals
+If you want to runn it at regular intervals, you can just pass the interval in `-c` command line option.
+For example, `./pkscreener.py -a Y -o X:12:6:1 -c 180` will run it every `180` seconds with console outputs also being printed.
+If you'd just like it to run as a cron job without console outputs, you may also pass the `-p` parameter.
+For example, `./pkscreener.py -a Y -p -o X:12:6:1 -c 180`

 ## Understanding the Result Table: